"Butt-head, I think I'm freaking out."

 - In an episode of Yes Dear, Greg suffers from this in his desperation for nasal spray.

-- People getting stoned on Fringe is fairly common, but the episode "Lysergic Acid Diethylamide" * has some brilliant moments where Peter and Broyles start tripping.
+- People getting stoned on Fringe is fairly common, but the episode "Lysergic Acid Diethylamide" note has some brilliant moments where Peter and Broyles start tripping.
 They're even funnier when compared to Walter and Bellivia, who take their LSD (don't worry, it's for Mad Science) and don't react at all.

 - 30 Rock